logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 The API
 ~~~~~~~~~~~~~~~~~~~~~~

 The feature store in Hopsworks has both a Python API and a Scala/Java API.
-You'll see in the code snippets below that the python API have a lot of optional arguments that are explicit in the Java API, but apart from that the APIs are identical.
-This section will just give an overview of the API and show examples of the most common API methods, to get a full overview please see the API docs available here: TODO and the example notebooks available here: featurestore_example_notebooks_.
+You'll see in the code snippets below that the python API contains optional arguments that are explicit in the Java API, but apart from that, the APIs are identical.
+This section gives an overview of the API and show examples of the most common API methods.
+To get a full overview of the API please see the API-docs_ and the featurestore_example_notebooks_.

 **Creating New Features**